 - comparing that new translation with the original text

 - reconciling any meaningful differences between the two.

-Done well, the process does this effectively.
+Carried out well, it does this effectively.

-Who uses back translations?
+Who uses back translation?

 In several fields back translation is required to meet regulatory requirements.

 In addition, many corporations and organisations insist on it, including government bodies in many countries.

 More generally, it is favoured for critical, high risk content where translation accuracy is paramount and any errors could have major consequences.

 For these materials, back translation is seen as an effective risk management tool.